Help us make your service as efficient as possible by collecting all of your hazardous waste for your appointment.

 Instructions for safely preparing your HHW for pickup even if the containers are leaking.

 Always ensure that your containers are leakproof.
 If you have a container that is leaking or looks like it may leak, then place the item in a Ziploc bag or in a plastic bucket.
-See the bottom of this page for ideas on using a bucket.

 When we pick up your waste, we will not return the containers that hold the waste.
 For example, if you leave out oil change kits, they will not be returned.